anindox8/Ensemble-of-Multi-Scale-CNN-for-Dermatoscopy-Classification/README.md

-# Ensemble of Convolutional Neural Networks for Skin Lesion Classification
+# Ensemble of Convolutional Neural Networks for Disease Classification of Skin Lesions
 **Problem Statement**: Fully supervised binary classification of skin lesions from dermatoscopic images.

 **Note**: The following approach won 1st place at the **2019 Computer-Aided Diagnosis: Deep Learning in Dermascopy Challenge** at [Universitat de Girona](https://www.udg.edu), during the 2018-20 Joint Master of Science in [Medical Imaging and Applications (MaIA)](https://maiamaster.udg.edu) program.